 Help and Support Articles

 There are a number of help and support articles that are easily accessible via the web application to guide the user through any issues they may be having with the application.

+Figure 1 – FAQs

 Support

 Many capabilities of this application were developed primarily anchored to the Google Dialogflow platform and conforming to its subscription plans.
 Google has a variety of support documents available for further information on Dialogflow.
 Form Scriber documentation is made by the Spring 2021 UMGC Software engineering masters course class.